spencermountain/spacetime/README.md

 ## Limitations & caveats

-#### Historical timezone info
+#### ◆ Historical timezone info

 DST changes move around all the time, and timezones pop-in and out of existence.
 We store and use only the latest DST information, and apply it to historical dates.

-#### DST changes within 1-hour
+#### ◆ DST changes within 1-hour

 when very-close to a DST change, we can get the hour wrong, by 1.

-This is a [tricky](https://github.com/spencermountain/spacetime/issues/182)) order-of-operations issue, when using the js Date object.
+This is [a tricky](https://github.com/spencermountain/spacetime/issues/182) order-of-operations issue.

-Most DST changes occur during the night, anyways.
+To most people, DST changes occur during an unspecified time overnight, anyways.

-#### International date line
+#### ◆ International date line

 `.goto()` never crosses the date-line.
 This is mostly the intuitive behaviour.

 But if you're in `Fiji` (just west of the date line), and you go to `Midway` (just east of the date line), .goto() will subtract a bunch of hours, instead of just adding one.

-#### Destructive changes
+#### ◆ Destructive changes

 if it's `2:30pm` and you add a month, it should still be `2:30pm`.
 Some changes are more destructive than others.
-Most choices are sensible.
+Many of thse choices are subjective, but also sensible.

-#### 0-based vs 1-based
+#### ◆ 0-based vs 1-based ...

-(for better or worse) we copy the JavaScript spec for 0-based months, and 1-based dates.
+for better or worse we copy the JavaScript spec for 0-based months, and 1-based dates.

-ISO-formatting is different.
-Keep on your toes.
+ISO-formatting is different, so keep on your toes.

 see [more considerations and gotchas](https://github.com/spencermountain/spacetime/wiki)